 University of Iowa is among your top options if you want to study Biomedical Engineering.
 Situated in Iowa City, Iowa, this school is a very good choice for students who enjoy the thrills of a major city.

 For students who would like to carry on following their bachelor's degree, University of Iowa has graduate programs available.
-Health & physical education is the most well-attended major at University of Iowa.
+University of Iowa appeals to the very best, and the average SAT score of applicants is about 1,160.
 Get an idea of what student life at Iowa is like by enjoying some campus videos.

 It's hard to find a better school than North Carolina State University at Raleigh if you want to study Biomedical Engineering.
 Placed in Raleigh, North Carolina, this college is a very good final choice for students who enjoy the joy of a major city.